dyeoman2/sbnewcomers/README.md

 1. Copy the file `.env_sample` to `.env`

-2. Update the `.env` file using the data shown the in AWS Login Info file in the shared shared Google Drive TECH folder.
+2. Update the `.env` file using the data shown the in AWS Login Info file in the shared Google Drive TECH folder.
 The actual .env file used by the application is in S3.

    ```ini
    AWS_ACCESS_KEY_ID=<your_aws_acccess_key_id>